NMRTeamTBI/MultiNMRFit/doc/quickstart.rst

 .. code-block:: bash

-  pip install --user multinmrfit
+  python -m pip install --user git+https://github.com/NMRTeamTBI/MultiNMRFit

 If you already have a previous version of MultiNMRFit installed, you can upgrade it to the latest version with:

 .. code-block:: bash

-  pip install --upgrade multinmrfit
+  python -m pip install --upgrade git+https://github.com/NMRTeamTBI/MultiNMRFit

 Alternatively, you can also download all sources in a tarball from `GitHub <https://github.com/NMRTeamTBI/MultiNMRFit>`_,